jasset75/Spark-Cassandra-Notes/docs/Examples/mock-example.md

 The same for female names.

-- Last step is take five most repeated names of each gender recorded:
+- Last step is to take five most repeated names of each gender recorded:
 ```
 println("Ordered Female Names count list:")
 // ordered RDD by female names